-This citation is in recognition of the large number of members who draw upon their Wharton Graduate acquired knowledge, talents, and experience to make a significant contribution to the improvement of community and national socio-economic quality of life through continuous and significant volunteer endeavors.
+This honor roll is in recognition of the large number of Wharton Graduate Emeritus Society members who draw upon the skills, knowledge and talents they acquired at Wharton Graduate to make significant contributions to the improvement of their communities and to the quality of life of our nation through continuous volunteer endeavors.

-The 2017 and 2018 Nominees for the WGES Crandall Challenge Citation
+Below are the 2017 – 2021 Nominees for the WGES Crandall Challenge Citation

 Alan Ahrens, WG’63 (Lynchburg, VA)

 Alan has devoted himself to being a “Business Mentor” for SCORE (a nonprofit dedicated to providing experienced ‘retired’ business executives to provide face-to-face help for new businesses as business counselors and mentors.)
 The Lynchburg SCORE chapter has provided business counseling to over 600 clients from several large counties in Central Virginia.

 Alan was also a founding director of the central Virginia Academy for Nonprofit Excellence (CVANE), which is affiliated with the Central Virginia Community College and has established a Certification in Non-Profit Management.